cyberjack256/pageant-ssh-wsl2/README.md

 ## Installing WSL2

 David Bombal is a professional and a champion.
 Big thanks for his simplistic yet sophisticated instructing style.
 Follow along with his video:

 [WSL 2: Getting started Jun 2020](https://www.youtube.com/watch?v=_fntjriRe48)

-Use my PowerShell to Achieve the same results via CMD.
+Use my PowerShell below to achieve the same results.
 I did not use the `wsl --install` feature, as the below method works on older versions as well as 2022

 ```PowerShell
 # Enable WSL